Trap / Neuter / Return

 - What is Trap/Neuter/Return (TNR)?

-TNR is the method by which stray, feral and community cats are humanely trapped, neutered or spayed by a vet, given any other treatment they may require (for example vaccinations and/or worming), then returned to the place they came from.
+TNR is the method by which stray, feral and community cats are humanely trapped, neutered or spayed by a vet, given any other medical care they may require (for example parasite treatment), then returned to the place they came from.

 - Why do TNR?